 Article 10.2 of the By-law defines the Duties of the Vice- Chair(s).
 The skills, attributes and expertise of the Vice- Chair(s) are defined below.

 The role of the Vice Chair is to:

 The Vice-Chair works collaboratively with the Chair.
-He/she supports the Chair in fulfilling his/her responsibilities.
+Support the Chair in fulfilling their responsibilities.

 The responsibilities of the Vice-Chair are: